-I am a librarian, so the goal of this blog is to highlight different archives, libraries, and museums that I have visited, with the hopes that others will become interested in visiting these places as well, or at least learn more about them.
+I am a librarian, so love to visit different archives, libraries, and museums.
+My goal is to write about the different places that I have visited, with the hope that others will become interested in visiting them as well.

 Follow My Blog

 Get new content delivered directly to your inbox.

 Although this post is not about a specific museum or library, it is about how I used a museum and library to gain more insight into the history of a street name.
 Skokie, a suburb just north of Chicago, used to have one of the largest Holocaust survivor populations per capita: approximately 7,000 people in … Continue reading Dr. Korczak Terrace in Skokie

 Even though COVID-19 has shut down cultural institutions such as museums and libraries for most of 2020, that has not stopped me from learning some interesting new history.
 Last month, I learned that I live close to where the FBI (Federal Bureau of Investigation) found the dead body of Baby Face Nelson in 1934.
 Baby … Continue reading Baby Face Nelson